Helena’s Asia Story

 Helena was 16 years old when her family left Kleefeld, Molotschna, for Central Asia.
-She walked for most of the 18-week journey covering 2,600 miles (4,200 km) of rough terrain.
+Along with many other young people, she walked for most of the 18-week journey covering 2,600 miles (4,200 km) of rough terrain.

 Some descendants of families on the trek travelled to Sarabulak in 2007.
 They were amazed to find the mosque still standing, and villagers who affectionately remembered the Mennonites through stories of their ancestors.
 Their interreligious and intercultural cooperation sets a powerful example of the potential when groups work together.
 The Mennonites still kept separate and privately called the others “heathens,” but tried to be loving toward their neighbours.

 I learned about Helena when researching my maternal grandparents, the Graewes.
-Helena’s father, Heinrich Graewe (1834-1917, #265716), was the brother of my great-great-grandfather, Isaak Graewe (1827-1888, #26610).
+Helena’s father, Heinrich Graewe (1834-1917), was the brother of my great-great-grandfather, Isaak Graewe (1827-1888).
 While Isaak stayed in South Russia and moved from Molotschna to Sagradovka, Heinrich felt called to go further east.
 There the young men were promised to be free from military service.
-Even alternative service planting trees seemed like a dangerous compromise for this peace-loving group.
+Even alternative service in forestry seemed like a dangerous compromise for this peace-loving group.

-Finally the group heard that they could settle in the Khiva Khanate.
+Finally the group was allowed to settle in the Khiva Khanate.
 They made the difficult trek and called their settlement Lausan.
-But local tribesmen often stole horses and other property, knowing the Mennonites would not use violence to resist them.
-After one horrific murder, 23 families, including the Graewes, left for America in 1884.
+But local tribesmen often stole horses, cattle and other property, knowing the Mennonites would not use violence to resist them.
+After a horrific murder (Heinrich Abrahams, 1854-1883), 23 families gave up on Asia, voyaging to America in 1884.

 The Graewes settled in Newton, Kansas, where they joined the historic Alexanderwohl Mennonite Church in nearby Goessel, Kansas.
 Helena wrote this account of her experiences to share with the youth group there.
 An earlier letter written to the Mennonitische Rundschau in 1916 provides a glimpse of life in Kansas, and some memories of the trek.